Register now for $10 off the full price

 Food is in a golden age.

-Supremacy in the world of food is hard-won territory, and our conversations about it have reached an almost religious pitch.
+Supremacy in the world of food is hard-won territory, and our conversations about it reached a religious intensity.
 “Morality” is applied to food choices with little room for culture, history, preference, or personal experience.

 Food as a Science Project

 Food plays so many roles: health, community, tradition, and pleasure, to name a just few.
 And yet for decades we’ve focused so much only on food and the impact it has on our health.
-Eating has become a science project where the only justification for something is it’s nutritional impact.
+Eating has become a kind of science project where the only justification for something is its nutritional impact.

-If we’re interested in developing a life-long relationship with food that nourishes us in both body and soul, it’s going to be worthwhile to explore the aspects we’ve forgotten about, ignored, or simply don’t condone.
-Discovering and building a new relationship with food means being willing to find out what it all means.
+If we’re interested in developing a life-long relationship with food that nourishes us in both body and soul, it’s going to be worthwhile to explore the aspects we’ve forgotten about, ignored, indulged in shamefully, or simply don’t condone.
+Discovering and building a new relationship with food means being willing to find out what it all means to you.

 Your Traditions Around Food

 Where do your traditions come from?
 If you think you don’t have any, look again.
 You have habitual behaviors around food that you partake in whether you realize it or not.
 Traditions have value.
-They bind families and friend across generations.
+They bind families and friends across generations.
 Created traditions have real power.
 Taking responsibility for them can literally change the future.
+Everything from holiday meals to Sunday morning donuts with your kids have real meaning and learning to integrate them into a complete picture of health and well-being in a way that brings you joy rather than guilt can be good for your body and your soul.

 What is the value of enjoying food?
-Pleasure gets short moral shrift when it comes to eating.
-We all get pleasure from food, but often associate it with something negative.
-When is the last time you took real pleasure from an indulgence and didn’t refer to as a “cheat” or a “guilty” pleasure?
+Pleasure can get short moral shrift when it comes to eating.
+We all get pleasure from food, but sometimes associate it with something negative.
+When was the last time you took real pleasure from an indulgence and didn’t refer to it as a “cheat” or a “guilty” pleasure?
+These indulgences can be fully enjoyed in a life that balances all the important aspects of food.
+Just like we might drink a glass of champagne on New Years Eve and not worry about the long lasting effects of alcohol on our body, we can create times for other things that bring pleasure and joy without condemning ourselves to nutritional purgatory.

 The Role of Food in Your Life